andrzejczepiel/EKS_AWS_Terraform_deployment/README.md

 - VPC
 - public and private subnets
 - NAT gateway in one of public subnet
+- internet gateway
+- mgmnt host in one of public subnet
+- elastic IP for NAT GW
 - Security groups
 - IAM roles for EKS